TypeFox/langium-sql/README.md

 # Langium/SQL

-This project is going to provide a language server for SQL dialects.
+This project provides a language server for SQL dialects.

+Go to the [core package](./packages/langium-sql/README.md) for better documentation.